randallmorey/randallmorey-hugo-website/content/articles/internationalization.md

 [Within Silicon Valley, a majority of the college-educated technology workforce is foreign-born](https://qz.com/1029860/more-silicon-valley-tech-workers-were-born-outside-the-us-than-in-it/).
 Even within New York City, a greater share of educated tech workers were born outside of the US than within.
 Since U.S. formatting conventions are unique, we already know that a probable majority of technology workers _within Silicon Valley_ prefer _non-U.S. formatting_ for dates & times, numbers, and measures.

 What about languages?
 [Silicon Valley is _majority multilingual_](https://siliconvalleyindicators.org/data/people/talent-flows-diversity/foreign-language/population-share-that-speaks-a-language-at-home-other-than-exclusively-english-table/), according to data collected from the U.S. Census and American Community Survey by Silicon Valley Institute for Regional Studies.
-In 2017, more than half of Silicon Valley households speaks another language at home other than English.
+In 2017, more than half of Silicon Valley households speak another language at home other than English.
 That's a greater share than either California or the U.S.

 ## i18n